milanbrown/just-starting/README.md

  * [How they SRE](https://github.com/upgundecha/howtheysre) - How They SRE is a curated knowledge repository of best practices, tools, techniques, and culture of SRE adopted by the leading technology or tech-savvy organizations.
  * [Awesome List of resources on Agile Software Development.](https://github.com/lorabv/awesome-agile)
  * [Awesome List](https://github.com/sindresorhus/awesome) - An awesome list is a list of awesome things curated by the community.
+ * [Software Apprenticeship Program](https://github.com/AashiqDurga/software-apprenticeship-program) - a great repo with plenty of links and info on a software apprenticeship program

 ## Books
  * [Turn the Ship Around!](https://www.amazon.com/Turn-Ship-Around-Turning-Followers-ebook/dp/B00AFPVP0Y) - A good book for leaders on how to give control rather than taking control and creating leaders rather than forging followers.